 A web development software professional’s job involves creating websites, keeping them functional, and updating them when required.
-To do this, you need to know web design concepts and theories and proficiency in a programming language or two.
+To do this, you need to know web design concepts and theories and have proficiency in a programming language or two.

 You also need to know how various website elements come together, such as web applications, databases, and servers.
 Additionally, a web developer should be able to predict how users interact with a website and create an interface for optimum website performance in all conditions.

 As you can imagine, being a web development software professional requires strong communication as well as technical skills.
-Communication skills are needed to understand client needs and technical needs to translate those needs into reality.
+Communication skills are needed to understand client and technical needs to translate those needs into reality.

 A web development software professional can come from any educational background.
-There are very few barriers to entry, with many of today’s professionals being self-taught.
+There are few barriers to entry, with many of today’s professionals being self-taught.

 If you have the know-how, interest, and dedication, you can enter the field of web development software too.
-Some clients do look for developers with a college education or a related degree, but most emphasize on skills and performance instead.
+Some clients do look for developers with a college education or a related degree, but most emphasize skills and performance instead.

 Programming knowledge is probably one of the most important requirements for a web developer.
 A web development software or computer science educational program should give you a good idea about programming.

-Computer science programs focus on teaching computer architecture, computational theory, object-oriented programming and data structures.
+Computer science programs focus on teaching computer architecture, computational theory, object-oriented programming, and data structures.